Cmorgan21/notenet/README.md

 Notenet exhibits two user experiences contingent upon the user's authentication status.
 Whether logged in or logged out, these states dictate varying content accessibility and user capabilities.

 For logged-out users, the navigation bar provides access to the Home, About, Sign In, and Sign Up pages.
-Upon logging in, the user gains access to additional features being able to create notes and customize their profile
+Upon logging in, the user gains access to additional features being able to create notes and customize their profile.

-The transition to a logged-in state empowers users with the ability to perform actions beyond the scope of logged-out users:
-Logged-in users can create notes and add to their profile and logged out users can't.
+The transition to a logged-in state empowers users with the ability to perform actions beyond the scope of logged-out users: Logged-in users can create notes and add to their profile, and logged-out users can't.

 ### Database Structure